This story is currently a work in progress. If you find any errors or have comments please feel free to let me know.

-The android’s reticle twisted and turned focusing on me more closely, I didn’t enjoy seeing my own concerned reflection gazing back at myself.
+The android’s reticle twisted and turned, focusing on me, more, closely, I didn’t enjoy seeing my own concerned reflection gazing back.
 A loud creek grumbles as the hanger motors opened the doors revealing his intentions.
 “Then our contract ends, there is no negotiation.”
 The open doors stole the breath from my lungs.
 It terrified me, not to mention being berated by my suit as it whipped me in the winds.
-I could feel my feet growing unsteady as the open hanger threatened the unknowable plumet.
+I could feel my feet growing unsteady as the open hanger threatened the unknowable plummet.

 “Wait!
 Stop!”
 I screamed.
 “We can work something out.” the hanger of the ship’s doors closed as my will bent.
 What more could I do?
 I held no position to argue against it.
 “I should have known better.
 Our colony lacks any military grade android parts though.
 How about a trade?
 Something of equal value?”

 “That is fair.
 We will require more seeds.”